open/close all folders

 - Scarily Competent Tracker: His father taught him tracking so well that he's the best tracker of the Forest.
 Fin-Kedinn states that Torak inherited this gift from his mother and his father taught him to use it so that he'd be attentive of the surrounding Forest and wouldn't make the same mistakes he did in not listening to others.

 - Speaks Fluent Animal: Wolves, ravens and bears!
 Oh my!

-- Tall, Dark and Handsome: In Outcast he becomes this.
+- Tall, Dark, and Handsome: In Outcast he becomes this.

 - Two Guys and a Girl: With Bale and Renn.

-RennRenn is Torak's best friend, and later becomes his mate (Stone Age word for lover/girlfriend/wife).
+Renn is Torak's best friend, and later becomes his mate (Stone Age word for lover/girlfriend/wife).
 She has a very strong sense of justice and right and wrong.
-Like Torak, she has a very short temper, however, unlike him she is extremely rational, and thinks before she acts.
+Like Torak, she has a very short temper, but unlike him, she is extremely rational and thinks before she acts.
 She is very tough, and purposely prickly, as she lost her parents at a young age.
 She can be very secretive, hiding her true parentage.
 She is the best archer in the Raven Clan, and she is a very talented Mage, although she hates to practice Magecraft.
 She is Fin-Kedinn's niece, and his favourite person in the Clan.
 At the start of the series she is twelve, and by the end of the series she is nearly sixteen.